openvinotoolkit/openvino/docs/OV_Runtime_UG/performance_hints.md

 Please also see the last section in this document on conducting performance measurements with the `benchmark_app`.

-A typical model may take significantly more time to load with `ov::hint::PerformanceMode::THROUGHPUT` and consume much more memory, compared to `ov::hint::PerformanceMode::LATENCY`.
+> **NOTE:** A typical model may take significantly more time to load with `ov::hint::PerformanceMode::THROUGHPUT` and consume much more memory, compared to `ov::hint::PerformanceMode::LATENCY`.

 ## Performance Hints: How It Works
 Internally, every device "translates" the value of the hint to the actual performance settings.